The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 The Case Study exam costs £255 sterling per sitting.

 You will need to buy the learning materials for the ACA exams.
 For the The Corporate Reporting and Strategic Business papers, the learning materials are a study pack which includes a study manual and a question bank.
 The 2015 study pack covers both modules and costs £150 sterling (plus postage and packing).

 The Case Study 2015 learning materials cost £75 sterling (plus postage and packing) and consist of a study manual and practise case studies, a marks key and answer book.

 A number of tuition providers offer ACA tuition in a variety of delivery methods around the world.
 To find out what tuition is available in your region, please go to ACA tuition providers page.

 ICAEW provides ACA students with a range of exam resources to help you study for each exam module.
 You can access:

 Exam results for paper-based exam sessions are usually released five weeks after the exam week.

 For all questions relating to exams, see Exam FAQs.

 You will be invited to apply for ICAEW membership once you have passed all of your three ACA examinations and completed the Ethics Learning Programme (ELP).
-You will be advised of ICAEW membership costs when you are invited to join ICAEW.
 You will need to apply within 12 months of finishing your exams.

 Once your ICAEW application has been successful, you will be able to use the prestigious designation 'ACA'.